scottchiesa/UKB_RAP_Getting_Started/README.md

 `unset DX_WORKSPACE_ID`
 `dx cd $DX_PROJECT_CONTEXT_ID:`

 Your virtual workstation should now be ready to use!

+Note that from this point on, typing a command such as `ls` will list everything in your temporary virtual environment (i.e. the Cloud Workstation), whereas `dx ls` will list everything in your project space (your permanent file storage space).

-**Important: As long as you are connected to a Cloud Workstation you are being charged money, so remember to always terminate the session once you're done!
+**Important: Cloud Workstations are temporary virtual environments and anything created or stored on them is therefore permanently deleted as soon as the workstations times out or is shut down.
+Make sure to upload any important files back to your permanent project storage as soon as you make them to avoid them being lost.
+Also note that as long as you are connected to a Cloud Workstation you are being charged money, so remember to always terminate the session once you're done!
 This can be done with the following command**

 `dx terminate $DX_JOB_ID`